RicardoTerraform/CKA/02-Scheduling/Node Affinity/demo.md

 - The image above we can see the 3 pods where placed in each node available, let's place it only on worker1 node.

 ![Alt Text](/00-images/Scheduling/affinity8.PNG)
-- I added some properties in the deployred file, after that I replace the deployment again(delete and create), and as we can see now the 3 pods are placed in the worker1 node
+- I added some properties in the deployred file, after that I replaced the deployment again(delete and create), and as we can see now the 3 pods are placed in the worker1 node